Carolyn Maloney: Women's, children's and family issues

 Maloney has been active on many other issues involving women, children and families since the beginning of her career.
 A former co-chair of the House Caucus on Women's Issues, she authored and helped secure the enactment into law of a measure to provide federal funding to clear the backlog of rape kits for which evidence had been collected, but never entered into law enforcement DNA databases.
 The Rape Abuse and Incest National Network called it "the most important anti-rape legislation ever considered by Congress".
 Maloney's bill, included in the Justice for All Act of 2005, was named the Debbie Smith Act in honor of Debbie Smith, a rape survivor.
 The effort to enact the bill was later the subject of a Lifetime Television movie, A Life Interrupted: The Debbie Smith Story, in which Maloney was played by Lynne Adams.
 Maloney also co-authored and helped secure passage of bipartisan legislation to curb the demand for sex trafficking.

 Maloney introduced the Child Care Affordability Act of 2007 to increase access to child care by providing tax credits.
 Her amendment to a foreign aid bill succeeded in securing $60 million in funding for programs for Afghan women and girls and to help establish an Afghan commission on human rights.
 She is the chief House sponsor of the Equal Rights Amendment.
 In 2008 and again in 2009, Maloney authored, and secured House passage of, a bill to provide four weeks of paid parental leave to federal employees.

 In 2011, Maloney sponsored the Campus Sexual Violence Elimination Act, known as the Campus SaVE Act.
 It became part of the reauthorization of the Violence Against Women Act of 2013.
 The measure guarantees counseling, legal assistance, and medical care on campuses for victims of sexual assault, establishes minimum, national standards for schools to follow in responding to allegations of sexual assault and sexual violence, and makes explicit that schools must provide to both the alleged perpetrator and the alleged victim the same rights, including access to advisers, written notifications, as well as appeals processes during campus disciplinary proceedings.

 Saying that "for too long, women's stories have been left out of the telling of our nation’s history", Maloney began work in the 1990s on establishing a Smithsonian American Women’s History Museum on the National Mall.
 After years of effort, her bill passed and was signed into law in 2020.

 After Virginia became the 38th state to ratify the ERA, Maloney and Jackie Speier introduced a resolution to recognize that the ERA had met all legal requirements to be considered the 28th amendment to the Constitution.
 In March 2022, Maloney sent U.S. archivist David Ferriero a letter urging him to fulfill his statutory duty and publish the ERA.

+Maloney is a member of the Junior League of New York, and was honored with the Mary Harriman Award in 2018.